shnCanos/tetris_bevy_no_engine_features/README.md

 I'm just gonna do it normally next time, this was probably the worst thing I've coded in my life.

-Wanna see an "!"?
+// Wanna see an "!"?
 Then run it, it's a feature I swear.

+I fixed that "feature", but I'm not continuing this